jhonatantm9/final-task-fundamentals-wdio/README.md

 ## Task description

-> Note: This is not the literal task, but a description to give context about what was needed to be done (paraphrasing).
+> Note: This is not the literal task, but a description to give context about what was needed to be done.

 Create three automated tests using the page [https://www.saucedemo.com/](https://www.saucedemo.com/)